guydavis/dcos-terraform-digitalocean/README.md

 # dcos-terraform-digitalocean
-Terraform scripts for digitalocean.com, based on [packet-terraform](https://github.com/mesosphere/packet-terraform)
+Terraform scripts for digitalocean.com, based on [packet-terraform](https://github.com/mesosphere/packet-terraform) to launch a [DC/OS](https://dcos.io/) cluster.

 ### This repo holds [Terraform](https://www.terraform.io/) scripts to create a
 1, 3, or 5 master DCOS cluster on the [digitalocean.com](https://digitalocean.com/)